 - Coercion/duress – if either you or your spouse uses pressure to get the separation agreement signed, or you are not given enough time to consider the separation agreement, the court may not enforce the separation agreement.

-- Unfair and inequitable – if the separation agreement favors you or your spouse unfairly, leaving the other spouse with nothing, the court may not enforce the separation agreement on the grounds that it is unconscionable and should not be enforced.
+- Unfair and inequitable – if the separation agreement favors you or your spouse unfairly, leaving the other spouse with little or nothing; the court may not enforce the separation agreement on the grounds that it is unconscionable and should not be enforced.

 If you and your spouse begin living separate and apart under a separation agreement, you are free to get back together at any time.
 A separation agreement generally becomes invalid and void when you begin living together again with an intent to reconcile.
-However, your separation agreement can say that it is not void if you start living together again and will normally have a provision which indicates that you can void the agreement by a second separate writing stating that your separation agreement is invalid and void, and signed by both spouses before a notary public in proper form.
+However, your separation agreement can say that it is not void if you start living together again and will normally have a provision which indicates that you can void the agreement by a second separate writing stating that your separation agreement is invalid, void and signed by both spouses before a notary public in proper form.

 If you and your spouse end up getting divorced, there are several things that can happen to the separation agreement, depending on how it was written.
 First, the separation agreement could say that it becomes part of the later divorce judgment.
 This is called merger.
 When a separation agreement provides that it merges into the divorce judgment, the separation agreement no longer exists as a separate and enforceable contract after you get divorced and may be more easily subject to modification.

 Next, the separation agreement can say that it survives as a separate agreement after the divorce judgment.
 This is called survival.
-When a separation agreement survives a divorce judgment, the agreement remains valid and is enforceable separate and apart from the terms of the divorce judgment.
-In such circumstances, a court may not modify the separation agreement’s provisions regarding maintenance unless “extreme hardship” is shown on the part of the party seeking a modification, and it will be more difficult to modify the child support provisions set forth in the separation agreement.
+When a separation agreement survives a divorce judgment, the agreement remains valid and is enforceable, separate and apart from the terms of the divorce judgment.
+In such circumstances, a court may not modify the separation agreement’s provisions regarding maintenance unless “extreme hardship” is shown by the person seeking a modification and it will be more difficult to modify the child support provisions set forth in the separation agreement.